-Great Blue Limestone -The Great Blue Limestone has a variety of formal and informal members mapped in the nearby quadrangles and mountain ranges (see Disbrow, 1957, 1961; Morris and Lovering, 1961; Biek and others, 2009; Clark and others, 2012; McKean and others, in press).
+Great Blue Limestone - The Great Blue Limestone has a variety of formal and informal members mapped in the nearby quadrangles and mountain ranges (see Disbrow; 1957, 1961; Morris and Lovering, 1961; Biek and others, 2009; Clark and others, 2012, McKean and others, in preparation).
 Clark and others (2012) revised the extent of the Great Blue Limestone in the southern Oquirrh and northern East Tintic Mountains.
-They included Great Blue Limestone Members previously mapped by Disbrow (1957, 1961) and Morris and Lovering (1961) as the Poker Knolls Limestone Member and Chiulos Shale Member of the Manning Canyon Formation.
-They did not map separately the Paymaster and Topliff Limestone Members of the Great Blue Limestone is mapped as the following:
+They included Great Blue Limestone Members previously mapped by Disbrow (1957, 1961) and Morris and Lovering (1961) as the Poker Knolls Limestone Member and Chiulos Shale Member with the Manning Canyon Formation.
+They did not map separately the Paymaster and Topliff Limestone Members of the Great Blue Limestone.
+In the quadrangle, the Great Blue Limestone is mapped as the following: